-- You get married or establish a domestic partnership. - You get divorced or legally separated, your marriage is annulled, or you dissolve a domestic partnership. - A child is born to you or placed with you for adoption. - Your spouse/domestic partner or dependent dies. - Your spouse/domestic partner or dependent begins or ends employment. - You, your spouse/domestic partner, or your dependent has a change in employment status that affects employment hours and you lose or gain eligibility (this includes changes in hours due to strikes and lockouts). - Your eligible dependent child loses eligibility status due to age. - Your dependent gains eligibility for other employer-sponsored coverage. - You or your spouse/domestic partner begins or ends an unpaid leave of absence. - You, your spouse/domestic partner, or your dependent changes where that individual lives or works and this change affects eligibility for benefits under Flex.
+- You get married or establish a domestic partnership. - You get divorced or legally separated, your marriage is annulled, or you dissolve a domestic partnership. - A child is born to you, placed with you for adoption, or you obtain legal guardianship (through age 17). - Your spouse/domestic partner or dependent dies. - Your spouse/domestic partner or dependent begins or ends employment. - You, your spouse/domestic partner, or your dependent has a change in employment status that affects employment hours and you lose or gain eligibility (this includes changes in hours due to strikes and lockouts). - Your eligible dependent child loses eligibility status due to age. - Your dependent gains eligibility for other employer-sponsored coverage. - You or your spouse/domestic partner begins or ends an unpaid leave of absence. - You, your spouse/domestic partner, or your dependent changes where that individual lives or works and this change affects eligibility for benefits under Flex.

-2 Health Insurance Portability and Accountability Act of 1996.
+&lt;sup>2 Health Insurance Portability and Accountability Act of 1996.